luciorp/multi-lora/README.md

 ## Main dependencies

-### The minimum hardware requirement and software to run this experiment in bare metal (microcontroller) is shown in the image below.
+### The minimum hardware requirement and software to run this experiment in bare metal (microcontroller) is shown  below.
 Hardware:
 - 4 Heltech Wireless Stick Lite (ESP32+SX1272) board
 - 4 SX1276 module